 Upon the completion of the Early 1990s Predictions Database, further development of the Imagining the Internet site continued under Janna Anderson’s direction.
 Lee Rainie of Pew Research was inspired by a suggestion from futurist Bruce Sterling to fund the first of what became a series of Web-based “Future of the Internet” surveys in which experts shared their views on the potential future of the Internet.
-In 2004 and biennally or annually for more than a decade to follow, experts quoted in the early 1990s database and many other technology stakeholders and skeptics have been sent an email invitation to participate in the surveys.
+In 2004 and biennially, annually or biannually over the 20 years to follow, experts quoted in the early 1990s database and thousands of additional technology stakeholders and skeptics have been sent an email invitation to participate in Imagining the Internet’s surveys.
 The results are published in the Surveys section on this site and those published the first 20 years are also available on the Pew Internet site.
 See the first “Future of the Internet” survey here.
 In addition, a Voices of the People section of the site that invited the public to share their predictions any time was started in the fall of 2004.
 It caught the public’s attention after it was publicized on CNN’s website.
 It was left open the next few years, amassing a small but unique set of predictions from around the globe at the dawn of the Internet’s broader global adoption and first major growth spurt.